 Actuaries work in a number of different practice areas, predominantly: risk management, financial and investment, general insurance, health and care, life insurance and pensions.

 Each of these areas is supported by a Board which oversees the development of knowledge and research within its own area, provides members with CPD opportunities and takes forward a programme of practice-specific research.
 The Board also foster a sense of community among actuaries practising in their particular field of expertise.

-If you have an idea for an activity which you think the profession should be undertaking (perhaps a topic for research or a thread for a new discussion board) please contact the practice manager for the relevant practice area (Dawn McIntosh, risk management and general insurance, Elvis Gannon, Finance and investment and pensions, and Jennifer Chaplin, health and care and Life, and Kimberley Hutton, General insurance).
+If you have an idea for an activity which you think the profession should be undertaking (perhaps a topic for research or a thread for a new discussion board) please contact the practice manager for the relevant practice area (Dawn McIntosh, Risk management, Elvis Gannon, Finance and investment and Pensions, Jennifer Chapin, Health and care and Life, and Kimberley Hutton, General insurance).

 - Risk management - helping companies understand and manage risk in line with their business objectives

 - Finance and investment - for actuaries working in banking, corporate finance and investment